bigmeech/tradingbot/Strategies.md

-Here's a detailed README for the `Strategies` component, explaining its purpose, setup, and example implementations.
-This document can guide developers on how to define, register, and use strategies (middleware) within the bot framework.

----

 # Strategies Documentation

 The `Strategies` component in the trading bot framework defines the logic for making trading decisions based on incoming market data (ticks).
 Strategies analyze real-time data and technical indicators to identify trading signals, such as buy or sell opportunities, which are then executed via the bot's connectors.